gsanchez10/recruitment/README.md

 Recruitment Song App Tests
 ==================

 The test consists in building an application that searches for songs.
-You will be provided with the location of the service from which you will obtain the songs information as well as the creative file.
+You will be provided with the json file from which you can obtain the songs information as well as the creative file.

 #### App.
 Requirements `(*)` `Optionals`
 1. Create a layout based on the PSD and the fonts found under the [assets] folder.